 Year 2 Homework Expectations

 Your child should bring their reading zippy bag, reading diary and reading books into school every day.
 It is expected that your child be heard read at least 3 times a week and a comment logged in their diary.
-Reading diaries will be monitored daily.
 When your child is heard read in school, we will record a comment.
 Books will be collected in on a Tuesday, changed and returned the same day.
 If reading diaries do not show that the book/s have been read, then they will not be changed.

 Your child will bring their homework book home each Tuesday.
-This will contain their spellings and sentence homework, their maths fact to learn that week and a piece of vocabulary homework.
+This will contain their spellings and sentence homework, their maths fact to learn that week and an inference activity.
 Homework books should then be handed in the following Monday.

 Your child will receive up to 5 spellings each week on a ‘Look, Cover, Write, Check’ sheet.
 Your child is expected to write a sentence for each spelling.
 They may choose to write a sentence each day.